opendaylight/docs/docs/user-guide/tsdr-user-guide.rst

    -  Syslog, which cannot be configured with security so we recommend making sure it flows only over a secured management network.

+-  SNMP Security

+   -  The SNMP version3 has security support.
+However, since ODL SNMP Plugin that TSDR depends on does not support version 3, we (TSDR) will not have security support at this moment.

+-  sFlow Security

+   -  The sflow has security support.

 Support multiple data stores simultaneously at runtime
 ------------------------------------------------------